 As if being the guitarist for Grammy-winning country band Sugarland isn’t impressive enough, Thad Beaty started his own charity, lost more than 70 pounds, became a vegan, and maintains a hefty training schedule while on the road.
-Motivated by the passing of the band’s guitar tech, Kevin Quigley, and his mother’s colon cancer diagnosis last year, the 38-year-old Beaty founded Music That Moves (musicthatmoves.org), a nonprofit that motivates musicians to stay fit and inspire others through running, music, and the support of their favorite charitable causes.
-He also ran a 4:41 marathon split en route to finishing Ironman Arizona in 11:53 last year, and he spent the summer and fall training for the Nov.
-3 New York City Marathon.
+Motivated by the passing of the band’s guitar tech, Kevin Quigley, and his mother’s colon cancer diagnosis in 2009, the 40-year-old Beaty founded Music That Moves (musicthatmoves.org), a nonprofit that motivates musicians to stay fit and inspire others through running, music, and the support of their favorite charitable causes.
+He also ran a 4:41 marathon split en route to finishing 2012 Ironman Arizona in 11:53 , and ran the 2013 New York City Marathon in 4:33.

 When did you really get into running?

 I did a few running races and a triathlon in college, but after being on the road and traveling as a musician for more than a decade, I realized my health was pretty out of whack.
 So running was something I fell into.
 We were always in an arena somewhere, and there was usually a treadmill, or I could just hit the streets.

 How do running and music intersect in your life?

 I have so much music in my life already, so running is my time to have a creative reset.
 In the past six or seven years, I’ve started to rely on running as not only a big piece of my health transformation, but also my mental transformation.
 I run with a metronome — music and running are all about rhythm.
 If you’re able to tune out the “clicks,” that means you’re getting into the groove.
 It becomes my rhythm, and I really draw on that piece of the music world while I run.